 - When you have a medical emergency

 If English is not your first language tell the 9-1-1 operator.
 They have access to over 150 languages.
 Be prepared to answer all the questions asked, this does not delay the call as a second Dispatcher will be alerting the required responders.

 Know your Rural Address or Municipal Address.
 Write it down so you do not have to try to remember it during an emergency.
 If calling from another location, know which road or location the emergency is located on.
 Use landmarks if possible.
 Over half of emergency calls coming into the 9-1-1 centres are from cell phones.

 Calls originating from the County of Newell to 9-1-1 will go into Red Deer Fire 9-1-1 Centre.
 If the call is for fire they will handle all aspects of the call.
 If the call is for Police the call will be immediately transferred to the RCMP Dispatch Centre in Red Deer.
-If the call is for an Ambulance the call will be immediately transferred to Medicine Hat Dispatch Centre.
+If the call is for an Ambulance the call will be immediately transferred to Calgary EMS Dispatch Centre.
 If you need more than one service tell the first operator that.

 For further information please contact Keith Martin, Manager of Fire & Emergency Services: